Women Who Want VBAC

 This might be very hard to understand and appreciate if a baby was at risk of dying prior to the late 1970s that was not a reason for a cesarean.
 Back in your grandmother’s generation, there was no electronic foetal monitoring!
 Forceps were used.
 There was no vacuum extraction.
 Some obstetricians actually tried putting their hands inside a woman’s uterus coming up inside through your vagina to turn her baby … internal version.

 Instead, a woman labored until the baby delivered dead, damaged or alive.
 If a baby did die before birth, prior to the 1970s, a woman just labored and delivered a stillbirth.

 What if a woman couldn’t cope with labor pains?

 Back then if a woman couldn’t cope with labor pains she was either knocked out or she just kept going no matter how long it took.
-‘Suffering in childbirth’ was an often used term.
-You would think many women felt traumatised by their births but they didn’t as they do today.
+‘Suffering in childbirth’ was an often-used term.
+You would think many women felt traumatized by their births but they didn’t as they do today.
 Certainly birth could be very traumatic for both mothers and babies prior to the early 1980s.
-What was the difference from your grandmother’s generation to yours?
+What was the difference between your grandmother’s generation to yours?

 - Back then women had no ‘choices’ so they accepted their birth